Power and Violence: Just a Difference of Grades?

 Discourse

-Power is conveyed in discourse or in a dispositive of power that is superior to discourse:
+Power is conveyed in discourse or a dispositive of power that is superior to discourse:

 In contrast to bare violence, power can combine with meaning.
 Using its semantic potential, it inscribes itself in a potential of understanding. […] Something only becomes significant or meaningful when it is placed beyond itself in a network of relationships, in a continuum or horizon of meaning. […] Power will therefore have to inscribe itself in a horizon of meaning […] to be able to control the process of understanding and action effectively.
 10